 Please join us in praying that the petition will bring change for our persecuted sisters.
 We’ve created a downloadable prayer guide to help you and your church pray during the week.
 In the guide you’ll find a written prayer and daily prayer points.

 Sunday 17 November has been designated the International Day of Prayer for the persecuted Church.
 Praying for these women and girls would be a great way to mark this day.
-You can use the prayer guide, or order our free Tears of Gold church resource.

 The conference is an opportunity for the UK government to discuss with civil society organisations, guests from foreign governments and survivors of sexual violence how to respond to sexual violence in conflict.
 By displaying the handmade petition at the same time as the conference is taking place, Open Doors is making a symbolic and prophetic statement that these women must be seen and heard both by the general public, and in terms of government policy.